 In another study conducted to thirty recreationally trained males that participated in an 8-week, 3-day per week, resistance-training program, arachidonic acid takes showed a greater lean body mass gains and skeletal muscle thickness compared to the placebo group.
 The total power and strength are also greater than the placebo group.

 With the conclusion of the clinical study, total testosterone level and cortisol concentrations were both unchanged after the 50-day study period.

 Arachidonic Acid and Inflammation

 Inflammation is the body’s immune system way of fighting off infection and injury.
-Eccentric and concentric muscle training can also result to an acute inflammation.
-Some disorders can also result to inflammation such as arthritis, allergies, asthma, obesity, atherosclerosis and others.
-In theory, localized inflammatory may have anabolic effect.
+Eccentric and concentric muscle training can also result in an acute inflammation.
+Some disorders can also result in inflammation such as arthritis, allergies, asthma, obesity, atherosclerosis, and others.
+In theory, localized inflammatory may have the anabolic effect.